StealthyCoder/palette/README.md

 This will contain a palette/setup for Windows 95/98.

+- a VGA 8-bit 256 color based one for modern monitors
-- a VGA 8-bit 256 color based one
+- a VGA 8-bit 256 color based one for CRT/CRT-emulated monitors
 - a SVGA 16-bit 65.536 color based one
 - a SVGA 32-bit 16.777.216 color based one